 There is no set amount of time for volunteering, whether it be one day in three months or several days a week, everybody is welcome.

-How much does it cost me to volunteer?
+Does it cost me money to volunteer?

 We hope that you choose to start your new hobby with us!